TheoKVA/ascii-box-editor/README.md

 ## License

 This project is licensed under the GNU General Public License v3.0.
-You are free to use, study, share, and modify the software — as long as you keep it open and share alike.
+<br>You are free to use, study, share, and modify the software — as long as you keep it open and share alike.

 <a name="status"></a>